 Lowlands stands for stubborn and contradictory.
-And that is precisely the feeling that organizer MOJO also wants to communicate with the website.
+And that is exact the feeling that organizer MOJO wants to communicate with the website.
 Lowlands and Fabrique are friends.
 We have been working for the festival since the very first Lowlands site in 1998.

 Just like at the festival itself, you will continue to discover new acts on the site.
-Via videos and links to social media and Spotify.
-And the new LLowcast podcast, interviews and fun facts.
+The unique Lowlands feeling pops off the screen again in 2023!

 The collaboration consists of a colorful group of creatives.
-From chief designer to animators, from software programmers to interaction designers.
+From chief designer (Hansje van Halem) to animators (Jurriaan Hos), from software programmers to interaction designers.
 Lowlands gives all partners a lot of freedom, resulting in unexpected perspectives.
 This is not only reflected in the marketing expressions, but also in physical form during the festival itself.